zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/build-publish-app/build-publish-app.md

  (next release, just increase the minor release by 1).

 1. Commit the file.
-Like explalined earlier, you can create a feature branch and make a pull request.
+Like explained earlier, you can create a feature branch and make a pull request.
 For sake of simplicity, Commit on the main branch.
 This will trigger a workflow under the Actions tab on GitHub.

     ![Publish to OCIR](./images/gh-actions-publish-to-ocir.png)